-In order to minimize credit risk, The Branch has adopted the Head Offices' credit risk grading to categorize exposures according to their degree of risk of default.
-The Group's credit risk grading framework comprises 13 categories.
+In order to minimize credit risk, the Branch has adopted the Head Offices' credit risk grading to categorize exposures according to their degree of risk of default.
+The Head Office's credit risk grading framework comprises 13 categories.
 The credit rating information is based on a range of data that is determined to be predictive of the risk of default and applying experienced credit judgement.
 The nature of the exposure and type of borrower are taken into account in the analysis.
 Credit risk grades are defined using qualitative and quantitative factors that are indicative of risk of default.
-The table below provides a mapping of the Group's internal credit risk grades to external ratings:
+The table below provides a mapping of the Head Office's internal credit risk grades to external ratings:

 Moody's rating Credit risk grades Internal description Aaa 1 Low.
 The borrower has extremely strong capacity to meet its financial commitments.
 This is the highest credit rating assigned.
 Aa1 2 Low.
 The borrower has very strong capacity to meet its financing commitments.
 It differs from the highest rated borrowers only to a small degree.
 This credit rating is in the upper level in its category and closest to the highest rating.
 Aa2 3 Low.
 The borrower has very strong capacity to meet its financial commitments.
 This credit rating is in the base level in its category.
 An upgrade to 2 or a downgrade to 4 will not change the risk perception.
 Aa3 4 Low.
 The borrower has very strong capacity to meet its financial commitments.
 This credit rating is in the lower level in its category.
-A downgrade will change the overall perception from very strong to strong capacity, A1 5 Medium The borrower has strong capacity to meet its financial A2 5 commitments but is somewhat more susceptible to the adverse A3 5 effects of changes in circumstances and economic conditions than borrower in higher rated categories.
+A downgrade will change the overall perception from very strong to strong capacity, A1 5 Medium The borrower has strong capacity to meet its financial A2 5 commitments but is somewhat more susceptible to the adverse effects A3 5 of changes in circumstances and economic conditions than borrower in higher rated categories.
 Baa1 6 Medium.
-The borrower has adequate capacity to meet its Baa2 6 financial commitments.
-However, adverse economic conditions Baa3 6 or changing circumstances are more likely to lead to a weakened capacity of the borrower to meet its financial commitments.
+The borrower has adequate capacity to meet its financial Baa2 6 commitments.
+However, adverse economic conditions or changing Baa3 6 circumstances are more likely to lead to a weakened capacity of the borrower to meet its financial commitments.
 Ba1 7 Monitoring.
-The borrower is less vulnerable in the near term than Ba2 7 other lower rated borrowers.
-However, it faces major ongoing Ba3 7 uncertainties and exposure to adverse business, financial or economic conditions which could lead to its inadequate capacity to meet its financial commitments.
+The borrower is less vulnerable in the near term than other lower rated borrowers.
+However, it faces major ongoing uncertainties Ba2 7 and exposure to adverse business, financial or economic conditions Ba3 7 which could lead to its inadequate capacity to meet its financial commitments.